Vntage/CYKParser/README.md

      More generally this means no characters in the input outside of valid characters in the language's terminal alphabet

-To Run: Compile and then run, take care to ensure the "CFG.txt" is in the correct directory
+To Run: Compile and then run, take care to ensure the "CNF.txt" is in the correct directory